GEOG 868 Syllabus - Fall 2023

 - discuss the suitability of an open-source or proprietary approach to various project scenarios

 In order to take this course, you need to have the required course materials listed below.
-All (other) materials needed for this course are presented online through our course website and in Canvas.
-In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the on-line course resources).
+All (other) materials needed for this course are presented online in Canvas.
+In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.
-They can be reached at 1-800-252-3592 in the US or internationally at 814-865-5403 (country code 1).
-You may reach them by e-mail at firstname.lastname@example.org (link sends e-mail).
+They can be reached at 1-800-252-3592 in the US, or internationally at 814-865-5403 (country code 1).
+You may reach them by email at firstname.lastname@example.org (link sends email).

-We'll be using a number of different software packages in this course, but the good news is that you shouldn't need to pay anything for them:
+We'll be using a number of different software packages in this course, but the good news is that costs to you should be minimal:

 - Microsoft Access 2008 or later (available to PSU students at no cost)

 - PostGIS (free)